-Here at Learning Pool (formerly HT2 Labs), our expert team of sales executives, solutions consultants and developers work closely with clients to develop a course of action to efficiently implement our Learning Record Store, Learning Locker.
+Here at Learning Pool (formerly HT2 Labs), our expert team of sales executives, solutions consultants and developers work closely with clients to develop a course of action to efficiently implement our Learning Record Store, Learning Pool LRS.

 Whether we are looking at one source of data or multiple systems, we find it best to create a customized diagram and detailed plan to integrate xAPI.

 Since we commonly come across organizations whose current infrastructure does not support xAPI, we work swiftly to develop a plan on how to implement this emerging and important technology by helping you answer a number of key questions about what you are looking to achieve.

 Based on a number of recent conversations with new Learning Pool LRS clients, we feel that the wider community would benefit from an overview of our implementation plan, so here we lay it out in 5 simple steps…

 (Feel like you still need more info on the xAPI before you feel confident implementing an LRS?
 Have a read of our Learning Technology Managers’ Guide to xAPI.)

 How to Implement Your First LRS in 5 Easy Steps

 I like to put this step first, as it is often overlooked, but is essential for the success of implementing an LRS.
 Frequently, we hear that organizations constantly collect data in multiple different formats and different areas but not necessarily use the data they are collecting.